timglabisch/timglabisch.github.io/_posts/2015-07-25-deleteable-package-structure.md

 ### Why `DPS` Makes Product Owner Happy?
 Packages are highly specific to a problem.
 Most time this means, the Application performs very well.
-During a longer product the complexity stays low, this ensures that the development team isn't slowed down. `DPS` focus on a clean structure, this ensures that it's very hard to end up with a Big Ball of Mud.
+During a longer project the complexity stays low, this ensures that the development team isn't slowed down. `DPS` focus on a clean structure, this ensures that it's very hard to end up with a Big Ball of Mud.